 - 1. $\blacksquare$ button shows or hides the navigation bar. - 2.
 Rohde & Schwarz®Cybersecurity GmbH logo. - 3.
 Language menu that allows you to select the language of the web client. - 4.
 User menu that allows you to quit the current session and return to the login page. - 5.
 System menu with which you shut down or restart the LANCOM R&S® Unified Firewall, reset it to its factory settings, or choose a recovery point.
 When the firmware is updated, a recovery point is set automatically.
 If no logins take place for a certain time after the update, an error is assumed to exist and the previous version is reactivated according to your settings.
-See also Updates Settings on page 49. - 6.
-A help menu with links to the PDF version of the LANCOM R&S® Unified Firewall User Manual, the LANCOM Support Knowledge Base and some tutorial videos. - 7.
+See also Updates Settings on page 51. - 6.
+A help menu with links to the PDF version of the LANCOM R&S® Unified Firewall User Manual, the LANCOM Support Knowledge Base and some tutorial videos.
+Additionally, you can contact the support and send debug data on request.
+To do this, you have to specify the number of a support ticket with an associated password.
+The LANCOM R&S® Unified Firewall then generates a file containing all configuration settings and logs.
+The file is encrypted with the password and stored on a server accessible to support.
+This file is deleted 30 days after the support case is closed.
+The upper part of the window displays the last three events where debug data was sent.
+For instructions on submitting debug data, see this knowledgebase article. - 7.
 Time remaining before the automatic logout from the web client.